Bastardkb/bastardkb.github.io/_includes/testing_pcb.md

 To test the switches, we are going to use the VIA interface.
 All Bastard Keyboards come pre-flashed with VIA, so you don't have to flash anything.

+{: .warning }
+The default firmware requires the USB cable be connected to the right side of the keyboard.
+This means that when connecting the left side, the keys will be reversed and 2 keys of the thumb cluster will not work.

 Open [VIA](https://usevia.app/) - please note this only works on chromium-based browsers like chromium, edge, chrome.

 ![](../assets/pics/guides/generic/7.jpg)